potestiolab/canvas/README.md

 ## H - Codestring

 String containing `lammps` word.
 Other strings are not allowed.
 If `-c/--code lammps` is set, then this program produces the input files needed for simulating the CANVAS model in lammps.
-If `-c/--code gromacs` is set, or in case this flag is ignored, this program returns the input files for simulating the CANVAS model in gromacs.
+If `-c/--code gromacs` is set, or in case this flag is ignored, this program returns the input files for simulating the CANVAS model in gromacs